beacourage/Bank_tech_test/README.md

 * A strict TDD process was used throughout
 * Consists of  both feature and unit tests - all tests passing - 25 passing tests
 * Each test has a clear test description
-* RSpec was the testing framework used
+* Testing framework - RSpec
-* The TDD approach used was the 'red green refactor' loop.
+* TDD approach - 'Red Green Refactor' loop.
 This involves first writing a failing test, and then producing a minimum amount of code to pass that test.

 Design
 -----